hollowstrawberry/Pac-Man-Bot/README.md

 1. Grab the emote images from the [_Resources/Emotes/](https://github.com/Samrux/Pac-Man-Bot/tree/master/_Resources/Emotes) folder.
 2. Upload them to a Discord server that your bot has access to.
 3. Obtain all of their codes.
-There are bots to do this automatically, but you can also send an emote's code in chat (on desktop) by putting a backslash before it in a message, like: `\:pacman:`
+You can do this quickly using the bot's 'emotes' developer command.
 4. Modify your `src/Constants/CustomEmoji.cs` file with all the new codes.
 5. You can then build the bot again and test if the emotes are displaying correctly.